idelfonsolab/idelfonsolab.github.io/orientations.md

   - Supervisor of Tobias Solberg, Machine Learning and DFT simulations for developing new materials for Solid State Batteries.
 Master in Chemical Engineering, NTNU, Norway.

   - Supervisor of Bruno Rodrigues, Harnessing Graph Neural Networks to Craft Fragrances Based on Consumer Feedback and Validating the Creations Experimentally.
-Master in Chemical Engineering, NTNU, Norway.
+Master in Chemical Engineering, University of Porto and NTNU, Portugal and Norway.

   - Supervisor of John Marius Strømsnes, Material Optimization for Energy Storage Devices in Off-shore Platforms using Molecular Dynamics and Machine Learning Methods.
 Master in Chemical Engineering, NTNU, Norway.

   - Co-supervisor of Gustavo de Carvalho, Surrogate modelling of solid-state batteries.
-Master in Chemical Engineering, NTNU, Norway.
+Master in Chemical Engineering, University of Porto and NTNU, Portugal and Norway.

   - Co-supervisor of Guilherme Amaral, Model topology identification and global parameters estimation for purification of BSA and myoglobin.
 Master in Chemical Engineering, University of Porto, Portugal.